apache/bookkeeper/site/docs/4.6.1/development/protocol.md

 Once a node thinks it is leader for a particular log, it must take the following steps:

 1. Read the list of ledgers for the log
 1. {% pop Fence %} the last two ledgers in the list.
-Two ledgers are fenced because because the writer may be writing to the second-to-last ledger while adding the last ledger to the list.
+Two ledgers are fenced because the writer may be writing to the second-to-last ledger while adding the last ledger to the list.
 1. Create a new ledger
 1. Add the new ledger to the ledger list
 1. Write the new ledger back to the datastore using a CAS operation